Skip to main content

 xpm run deep-clean -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests

-A considerable amount of space may also be used by the toolchains.
-When no longer needed, they can be removed with xpm uninstall.
+A considerable amount of space may also be utilised by the toolchains.
+When no longer required, they can be removed with xpm uninstall.

 xpm clean-ups

-For a thorough clean-up, please note that xpm uses only two folders:
+For a comprehensive clean-up, please note that xpm utilises only two folders:

 • %APPDATA%\Roaming\xPacks